 The chosen species should reflect the existing pattern of tree cover within the Parish and should include semi-mature trees to aid the early maturity of the site.

 POLICY ENV3 - LOCAL GREEN SPACES: The areas of land identified as Local Green Space (see Figure 3.3) will be protected from new development other than in very special circumstances.
 Development that is harmful to these Local Green Spaces will be resisted and management of development proposals within a Local Green Space will be consistent with the Solihull Development Plan and NPPF policies for the Green Belt.

-POLICY ENV4 - BIODIVERSITY: The Parish Council wish to see existing habitats maintained to protect the established biodiversity within the Parish.
-Applications for new development must demonstrate that there will not be harmful effects on any ecological features present, including sites designated for their nature conservation value, habitats and green infrastructure and species (including legally protected species and priority species).
+POLICY ENV4 - BIODIVERSITY: The Parish Council wish to see existing habitats retained and enhanced where possible to protect the established biodiversity within the Parish.
+Applications for new development must demonstrate that there will not be harmful effects on any ecological features present (with mitigation and compensation measures in place where necessary), including sites designated for their nature conservation value, habitats and green infrastructure and species (including legally protected species and priority species).